EndPointCorp/end-point-blog/2018/08/06/recommender-mxnet.html.md

 As a full-featured deep learning framework, `MXNet` has its own implementation of calculating gradients automatically.
 The `forward` method in our `Block` inherited class is all we need to proceed with the gradient descend.

 In our model, the `A` and `B` matrices will be encoded within the `gluon` layers of type `Embedding`.
-The `Embedding` class lets you specify the number of rows in the matrix as well as the dimension into which we're "squashing" them.
-Using the class is very handy as it doesn't require you to "[one hot encode](https://en.wikipedia.org/wiki/One-hot)" our user and item ids.
+The `Embedding` class lets you specify the number of rows in the matrix as well as the dimension into which we're “squashing” them.
+Using the class is very handy as it doesn't require you to “[one hot encode](https://en.wikipedia.org/wiki/One-hot)” our user and item ids.

 Following is the implementation of our simple model as `MXNet` block.
 Notice that all it really is, is a regression.
 The model is linear so we're not using any [activation function](https://en.wikipedia.org/wiki/Activation_function):